Was created as an accident.

 The reason that the angora ferret has earned its name is from the most telltale part of their appearance – their fur.
 This fur is long and silky, thanks to breeding on a fur farm when the species was first created.
 Though the animal was originally bred for their fur, their lovability earned them a place as a ferret many years later.
 The undercoat and overcoat are the same lengths, measuring 2-8 inches long.

 Their nose is another distinct feature.
-With all of this fur, the Angora has an extra fold within their nose, which is covered with a tuft of fur.
+With all of this fur, the Angora has an extra fold within its nose, which is covered with a tuft of fur.
 They sometimes also have a tuft of fur that covers the nose.
 The average length of this ferret is 18-21 inches, and they typically weigh no more than 4.5 lbs.

 Angora ferrets come in many colors, including albino, black, black sable, champagne, sable, chocolate, cinnamon, and white.

-One of the reasons that people tend to love domesticated ferrets so much is that they are playful and friendly, making them a great companion for families with children.
+One of the reasons that people tend to love domesticated ferrets so much is that they are playful and friendly, making them great companions for families with children.
 They are smart, curious, and seem to have a constant amount of energy to keep them active.
 While they love to find toys and hide them, they can quickly shred one of these toys in a matter of minutes.

 Typically, the angora ferret is solitary when it comes to other ferrets.
 They don’t need any other animals in the home to make them feel content because they get this love from their family that adopts them.
 They can even learn tricks, including how to use a litter box.